Form 8027: Your Complete Guide to Reporting Tip Income

 • Businesses structured as corporations shouldn’t count anyone owning 50% or more of the corporation’s stock as an employee for the calculation.

 • You need to treat each food or business operation as a separate establishment.
 You may have more than 1 food and beverage establishment if you have more than 1 location, even if the same entity owns them.
 You may also have more than 1 establishment if you have several operations within the same location.
-For example, if you have a deli counter and full-service restaurant in the same location, these are treated as separate establishments if you record receipts from each activity separately.
+For example, if you have a beverage establishment, deli counter, and a full-service restaurant in the same location, these are treated as separate establishments if you record receipts from each activity separately.

 What Information Do I Need to File Form 8027?